hamza-algohary/SDRAM-verilog/README.md

 Being synchronous implies two things:
 1. It is a finite state machine (like any sequential circuit).
-2. Synchronization requires registers for input, output and other stuff.
+2. Synchronization requires registers for input, output and state.

 Another thing SDRAMs are capable of is what is know as **burst read** and **burst write**, each of which means reading or writing multiple consecutive bytes per one read/write commmand.
 The number of bytes is knows as **burst length**.
 Each consecutive byte is transferred at a new positive edge.